tommyettinger/BlazingChain/README.md

 heavy-weight arithmetic coding techniques, which may do better on file size, .7z with the LZMA algorithm was the only format I found that could compress a 13GB folder of immensely-repetitive data down to about 60 MB, though less common and similar formats like .xz and .lz also use the same or similar algorithm).
-Any patents on LZW seem to have expired and it is common in various software.
+Any patents on LZW seem to have expired, and it is common in various software.

 This particular version of LZ-String encoding has been optimized on top of rufushuang's optimizations, removing all boxing of char primitives, almost all boxing of int primitives (only to allow usage of